 The nomination are reviewed by the NAI Fellows Advisory Committee and Selection Committee.
 The number of Fellows elected each year is dependent on the quality of the nominations submitted.
 Committee members may not vote on a nominee from their institution.
 Decisions of the Selection Committee are final.
 If a nominee is not elected to Fellow status, he or she will remain on record for committee review for three consecutive years.

+Nominations must be submitted prior to July 31 at midnight.
 Nominees will be notified if they have been elected to Fellow status in December of each year.
 Nominators will be notified if their nominee has not been elected, but their nominee will not be notified directly.

 An induction ceremony for newly elected NAI Fellows will be held at the Annual Conference of the National Academy of Inventors each year.
 New Fellows and their nominators are cordially invited to attend the conference (at the special discounted member rate).
 At the ceremony, the new Fellows will receive their rosette, medal and trophy, along with their NAI lapel pin and member certificate.